 Maimone released his solo debut LP Open Mic Nights, Empty Bottle Mornings in 2008.
 Going on to form Mutts with bassist Bob Buckstaff in 2009, Maimone has subsequently written and self-released 4 more albums and 4 EPs.
 In 2017 Mutts were named to WXRT’s Local Anesthetic Best-of list for the second time.
 The most recent LP from Mutts, Fuel Yer Delusion vol. 4, is their fourth consecutive album to chart on the CMJ Top 200.
 More Mutts music is on the way in 2018, as well as a follow-up solo release featuring his new brass band.

-Mike Maimone endorses Lewitt microphones and Nord keyboards, performing at the latter’s NAMM exhibition in 2018.
+Mike Maimone endorses Lewitt microphones and Nord keyboards, who chose him to perform at their NAMM exhibition in 2018.